Aug. 17/11 Update. We now have a new toll free phone number. It is (855) 538-4992. Our email address has also been changed to email@example.com.

 The bubbles in this tube are 4 inches in dia. and the tube has an overall length of 20 inches.

 Below, is a Quartz only Mini tube, just 7 inches long.
 It was developed to be used with a modified CB unit only....modified meaning that the CB is adjusted to have it's output power level increased to about 10 to 15 watts.
 And it works very well in this situation.
 This allows one to put together an "economy" Rife system that does not require the use of expensive antenna tuners and linear amplifiers.
-The tube is filled with 100% Argon.
+The normal fill is a mix of Helium & Neon.

 As it turns out, it also works great with a standard Rife system having typical power output levels of 50 watts or better.
 As a matter of fact, it has extremely low SWR's (in the range of 1.1) in all frequency ranges, is very stable, and always lights very easily.
 Being made from Quartz, this tube lets users get into Quartz tubes at a fairly low cost.
 See the photo following.